myluffe/n8n-nodes-webdav-ntml/README.md

 # n8n-nodes-webdav-ntml

 This is an n8n community node.
-It lets you use WebDav with NTLM auth in your n8n workflows.
+It lets you use WebDav with NTLM or Basic auth in your n8n workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.